Realistic space travel in VR

 Experience space flight in VR on a journey home to Earth

-The JOURNEY HOME is a 5 minutes virtual reality journey simulating in detail, the journey the Danish astronaut Andreas Mogensen experienced in traveling from the silent zero G environment through the dramatic re-entry through the earth’s atmosphere to the final touch down, safely back on earth.
+The JOURNEY HOME is a 5 minutes virtual reality journey simulating in detail, the journey the Danish astronaut Andreas Mogensen experienced in traveling from the silent zero G environment through the dramatic re-entry through the Earth’s atmosphere to the final touch down, safely back on our home planet.

 The experience is guided by Andreas Mogensen himself both in his own words and as a fellow astronaut sitting next to the observer through the journey.
 Mogensen was brought into the experience with a blend of motion capture, facial 3D scanning and voice recording in order to give the observer a lifelike experience and to add an authentic touch to the overall virtual reality journey.